SHRHarry/Intel-DevCup-2022/README.md

  ```

 ## TODO
- - UI for the service
+ - Web UI for the service

 ## References